soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 | Datacite | OpenAire, Zenodo, DOI |
 | ISO19115:2005 | Bonares, INSPIRE |

-Metadata is harmonised to a [DCAT](https://www.w3.org/TR/vocab-dcat-3/) RDF representation.
+Metadata is harmonised to a [DCAT](https://www.w3.org/TR/vocab-dcat-3/){target=_blank} RDF representation.

-For metadata harmonization some supporting modules are used, [owslib](https://owslib.readthedocs.io/en/latest/) is a module to parse various source metadata models, including iso19115:2005. [pygeometa](https://github.com/geopython/pygeometa) is a module which can export owslib parsed metadata to various outputs, including DCAT.
+For metadata harmonization some supporting modules are used, [owslib](https://owslib.readthedocs.io/en/latest/){target=_blank} is a module to parse various source metadata models, including iso19115:2005. [pygeometa](https://github.com/geopython/pygeometa){target=_blank} is a module which can export owslib parsed metadata to various outputs, including DCAT.

-### Harmonised metadata to Catalogue

-The pycsw catalogue software is able to ingest a number of metadata formats.
 Harmonised metadata is either transformed to iso19139:2007 or Dublin Core and then ingested by the pycsw software using an automated process running at intervals.
+At this moment the pycsw catalogue software requires a dedicated database structure.
+This step converts the harmonised metadata database to that model.
+In next iterations we aim to remove this step and enable the catalogue to query the harmnised model directly.

+#### Metadata Augmentation

+The metadata augmentation processes are described [elsewhere](metadata_augmentation.md), what is relevant here is that the output of these processes is integrated in the harmonised metadata database.

-### Harmonised metadata to RDF transformation
+### Metadata RDF turtle serialization

+The harmonised metadata model is based on the DCAT ontology.
+In this step the content of the database is written to RDF.

 Harmonized metadata is transformed to RDF in preparation of being loaded into the triple store (see also [Knowledge Graph](./knowledge_graph.md)).

-### Duplicates / Conflicts
+### RDF to Triple store

+This is a component which on request can dump the content of the harmonised database as an RDF quad store.
+This service is requested at intervals by the triple store component.
+In a next iteration we aim to push the content to the triple store at intervals.

+### Duplication indentification

 A resource can be described in multiple Catalogues, identified by a common identifier.
 Each of the harvested instances may contain duplicate, alternative or conflicting statements about the resource.
 SoilWise Repository aims to persist a copy of the harvested content (also to identify if the remote source has changed).
-The Harvester component itself will not evaluate duplicities/conflicts between records, this will be resolved by the [Interlinker component](interlinker.md).
+For this iteration we store the first copy, and capture on what other platforms the record has been discovered.
+OpenAire already has a mechanism to indicate in which platforms a record has been discovered, this information is ingested as part of the harvest.
 An aim of this exercise is also to understand in which repositories a certain resource is advertised.

 ## Technology